Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     root.Add(scrollBar);
     ```

-Following output is generated when the scroll bar is created using the defined style:
+Following output is generated when the scrollbar is created using the defined style:

 ![CreateWithProperties](./media/scrollbar_properties.PNG)